nu-radio/NuRadioMC/README.md

 # NuRadioReco
-reconstruction framework for radio detectors of high-energy neutrinos
+Reconstruction framework for radio detectors of high-energy neutrinos

+Please see https://arxiv.org/abs/1903.07023 or EPJC for a peer-reviewed description.
+Please reference this article, if you use NuRadioReco for your analysis.

-for install instruction please see the https://github.com/nu-radio/NuRadioReco/wiki
+For installation instructions and additional information please see the https://github.com/nu-radio/NuRadioReco/wiki